chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 1. Log on to TAP

-While several methods exist to run code on TACC's HPCs, logging on to TAP is a simple way to start the process using multifactor authentication at the following link:
+While several methods exist to run code on TACC's HPCs, logging on to TAP is a simple way to start the process using multifactor authentication at the following link.

 https://tap.tacc.utexas.edu/mfalogin/